AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/field-types.md

 ---
 title: Model Definitions and Field Types
-description: Learn about the different types of fields that the Universal Editor can edit in the components rail with examples of how you can instrument your own app by creating a model definition and linking to the component.
+description: Learn about fields and the component types that the Universal Editor can edit in the properties rail with examples.
+Understand how you can instrument your own app by creating a model definition and linking to the component.
 exl-id: cb4567b8-ebec-477c-b7b9-53f25b533192
 ---

 # Model Definitions and Field Types {#field-types}

-Learn about the different types of fields that the Universal Editor can edit in the components rail with examples of how you can instrument your own app by creating a model definition and linking to the component.
+Learn about fields and the component types that the Universal Editor can edit in the properties rail with examples.
+Understand how you can instrument your own app by creating a model definition and linking to the component.

 {{universal-editor-status}}

 ## Overview {#overview}

-When adapting your own apps for use with the Universal Editor, you must instrument the components and define what data types they can manipulate in the component rail of the editor.
+When adapting your own apps for use with the Universal Editor, you must instrument the components and define what fields and component types they can manipulate in the properties rail of the editor.
 You do this by creating a model and linking to that from the component.

-This document provides an overview of a model definition and the field types available to you along with example configurations.
+This document provides an overview of a model definition and of fields and the component types available to you along with example configurations.

 >[!TIP]
 >